fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_interfacepolicy.html.markdown

 * `logtraffic` - Logging type to be used in this policy (Options: all | utm | disable, Default: utm).
 * `address_type` - Policy address type (IPv4 or IPv6).
 * `interface` - (Required) Monitored interface name from available interfaces.
 * `srcaddr` - (Required) Address object to limit traffic monitoring to network traffic sent from the specified address or range.
+The structure of `srcaddr` block is documented below.
 * `dstaddr` - (Required) Address object to limit traffic monitoring to network traffic sent to the specified address or range.
+The structure of `dstaddr` block is documented below.
 * `service` - (Required) Service object from available options.
+The structure of `service` block is documented below.
 * `application_list_status` - Enable/disable application control.
 * `application_list` - Application list name.
 * `ips_sensor_status` - Enable/disable IPS.